 1964 – 1970

 At this time, the legendary car company mascot appeared – a lightning bolt resembling an elongated letter “Z.” It appeared not accidentally and was inspired by the logo of 1866.
 At the beginning of the production of bicycles, the manufacturer used the emblem of the word “Blitz,” denoting the lightning speed of his two-wheeled transport.
-Now, it received a graphic embodiment in the form of a horizontal gray zigzag on the background of a thin circle.
+It received a graphic embodiment in the form of a horizontal gray zigzag on the background of a thin circle.

 1970 – 1987